I met Mike the 24th of October 2001 in Amstelveen for a chat after two special performances he had just done with his band in Groningen and Amsterdam.

 :: You’ve said in the past you really like ‘clangy’ and ‘dissonant’ music.
 Any names you want to share that inspire you?

 ‘Certainly Frank wrote his share of dissonant things, Fred Frith was very inspirational, both as a guitar player and as a composer for small rock instrumentation.
 Jan Akkerman, I loved his playing when I was very young.
 Both for his incredible ability and also the peculiarness, the weirdness and the dissonance of his choices and how much attitude he put across.
 He sounded literally like he was just throwing stuff at the songs (sings fast, short,wide intervallic licks) Thijs Van Leer would write this beatiful little flowing structure and Akkerman would blow over it.’

-:: Akkerman has been making solo albums forever which don’t really speak to me.
-His Focus period and his work with Kaz Lux is great though.
+:: Akkerman has been making a lot of solo albums.
+His Focus period and his work with Kaz Lux are also great.

 :: I’m curious about the ‘Nonkertompf’ recording process.
 You played all the instruments yourself.
 Did you use any sequencers?